The many types of Knitting Needles can seem overwhelming at first.

 They are commonly sold in sets of four or five and are designed for knitting in the round, meaning knitting without a seam.

 The technique of knitting in the round is knitting in a circle.
-It would be more accurately described as knitting in a spiral.
+Accurately described as knitting in a spiral.

 Also occasionally used for seamless sleeves.